matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 **Question 9: Which of the following commands will create a subscription on the topic ace-exam-topic1?**

-- `gsutil pubsub subscriptions create --topic=ace-exam-topic1 ace-exam-sub1`
+- `gsutil pubsub subscriptions create --topic=ace-exam-topic1 ace-exam-sub1`.
-- :white_check_mark: **gcloud pubsub subscriptions create --topic=ace-exam-topic1 ace-exam-sub1**
+- :white_check_mark: **`gcloud pubsub subscriptions create --topic=ace-exam-topic1 ace-exam-sub1`.**
-- `gcloud pubsub create --topic=ace-exam-topic1 ace-exam-sub1`
+- `gcloud pubsub create --topic=ace-exam-topic1 ace-exam-sub1`.
-- `gcloud pubsub subscriptions create --topic=ace-exam-topic1`
+- `gcloud pubsub subscriptions create --topic=ace-exam-topic1`.

 ```
-gcloud pubsub subscriptions create followed by the topic and the name of the subscription
+gcloud pubsub subscriptions create followed by the topic and the name of the subscription.
 ```

-**Question 10: _____________ is defined as the ability of a user to access a resource at a specific time**
+**Question 10: AVAILABILITY is defined as the ability of a user to access a resource at a specific time**

-- Scalability
+- Scalability.
-- Reliability
+- Reliability.
-- Maintainability
+- Maintainability.
-- :white_check_mark: **Availability**
+- :white_check_mark: **Availability.**

 ```
 Availability is defined as the ability of a user to access a resource at a specific time.
 Availability is usually measured as the percentage of time that a system is operational.
 Reliability which is defined as the probability that a system will meet service-level objectives for some duration of time.
 Reliability is often measured as the mean time between failures.
-Scalability is the ability of a system to handle increases
+Scalability is the ability of a system to handle increases or decrease in workload by adding or deleting the resources
-or decrease in workload by adding or deleting the resources to the system as needed.
+to the system as needed.
 Maintainability is defined as the probability of performing a successful repair action within a given time.
 ```

 **Question 11: GCP bucket name can be renamed?**

-- :white_check_mark: **FALSE**
+- :white_check_mark: **FALSE**.
-- TRUE
+- TRUE.

 ```
 A bucket is named when it is created and cannot be renamed.
 To simulate renaming a bucket, you will need to copy